awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

 When a `CreationConnection` request arrives containing a password, the Data Catalog first encrypts the password using your AWS KMS key\.
 It then encrypts the whole connection object again if catalog encryption is also enabled\.

 This encryption requires that you set AWS KMS key permissions to enable or restrict access on the password key according to your security requirements\.
-For example, you might want only admin users to have decrypt permission on the password key\.
+For example, you might want only administrators to have decrypt permission on the password key\.

 **Fields**
 + `ReturnConnectionPasswordEncrypted` – *Required:* Boolean\.